IceCI/Documentation/source/pages/pipelines/structure.rst

     List of :attr:`environment variables<EnvironmentVariable>`.

-    Those environment variables will be passed to every :attr:`Docker run step<DockerRun>` in the pipeline.
+    Those environment variables will be passed to every :attr:`Container run step<ContainerRun>` in the pipeline.

     .. important::
       ``Failure handlers`` have access to all the environment variables of a given ``step`` injected into their spec, so they're available in the failure handler as well.